 Source: *U.S. Bureau of Labor Statistics (BLS)

 The salary of a computer systems specialist ranges depending upon degree and experience.
-According to the U.S. Bureau of Labor Statistics (BLS), median annual wages for network and computer systems administrators were $77,810 in May 2015.
-The lowest-paid ten percent earned $47,460 or less per year, and the top-paid ten percent earned more than $124,090 annually.
+According to the U.S. Bureau of Labor Statistics (BLS), in May 2020, the lowest-paid ten percent earned $52,830 or less per year, and the top-paid ten percent earned more than $134,970 annually.

 Computer Systems Specialist Career Information